MicrosoftDocs/quantum-docs/articles/pricing.md

 ## IonQ

-[IonQ](xref:microsoft.quantum.providers.ionq) charges based on the number of gates in your program, the complexity of the gates you use, and the number of shots.
-These units are called *gate-shots*.
-Every quantum program consists of $N$ quantum logical gates of one or more qubits, and is executed for a certain number of shots.
-The number of gate-shots is calculated by the following formula:

-$$
-QGS = N · C
-$$

-where:

-- $QGS$ is the number of quantum gate-shots
-- $N$ is the number of one- or two-qubit gates submitted
-- $C$ is the number of execution shots

-If you're an existing user of IonQ, in addition to the QGS units you may see another billing unit called *Azure Quantum Tokens*.
-The token-based pricing model is specific to Azure Quantum, being Azure Quantum Tokens (AQT) and Quantum Gate-Shots (QGS) equivalent.
+[IonQ](xref:microsoft.quantum.providers.ionq) charges based on a token pricing model which billing unit is the *Azure Quantum Token (AQT)*.
+This model is specific to Azure Quantum.
 The number of Azure Quantum Tokens is calculated by the following formula:

 $$
 AQT = m + 0.000220 · (N_{1q} · C) + 0.000975 ·(N_{2q}· C)